Good Burger: Plot

 The next day, Monique finds Dexter's contract and scolds him for taking advantage of Ed, causing Dexter to feel remorseful.
 Dexter tries to apologize to Ed, but before he can do so, he and Ed discover a stray dog rejecting a discarded Mondo Burger for a Good Burger.
 Suspicious, the two infiltrate Mondo Burger's kitchen in disguise and discover that their burgers are artificially enhanced with an illegal food chemical known as Triampathol.
 Kurt discovers them and has them committed to the Demented Hills Asylum to prevent them from sharing their discovery.
 Afterward, Kurt and his henchmen break into Good Burger and taint Ed's secret sauce with a synthetic toxin called shark poison.
 Otis, an elderly employee who was sleeping on the premises, catches them and attempts to call the police, but Kurt sends him to Demented Hills as well.
-After Otis informs Ed and Dexter about Kurt's scheme, they escape from Demented Hills and commandeer an O'Bese Bros.
-Ice Cream van to head back to Good Burger.
-Two Demented Hills employees pursue them in another van, but Ed pelts their windshield with ice cream, eventually obstructing their view and causing them to crash.
+After Otis informs Ed and Dexter about Kurt's scheme, they escape from Demented Hills and commandeer an ice cream truck to head back to Good Burger.
+Two Demented Hills employees chase after them in a truck, but Ed pelts their windshield with ice cream, eventually obstructing their view and causing them to crash.
 Ed arrives at Good Burger just in time to prevent an elderly woman from eating the poisoned sauce.

 Ed and Dexter return to Mondo Burger to expose their crimes to the police.
 While Dexter creates a distraction, Ed takes multiple cans of Triampathol and pours them into the meat grinder.
 As Kurt corners Dexter on the roof, Ed suddenly arrives with an empty can just before Mondo Burger collapses, as the burgers start exploding due to the excessive Triampathol.
 Afterwards, Mondo Burger is shut down and Kurt is arrested for poisoning Good Burger's sauce and using illegal Triampathol on his meat.
 After giving Mr. Wheat a down payment, Dexter apologizes to Ed for taking advantage of him and tears up the contract, telling him that he gets to keep all the profits.
 Ed and Dexter return to Good Burger, where their co-workers hail them as heroes.